Academic Esteem, Teaching and Learning

 Your relevant Grants officer in the Office for Research can assist with the preparation of the impact section of your research grant application.

-For suggested media stories or to arrange media training contact the Office of Marketing and Communications.
+For suggested media stories or to arrange media training contact Marketing and Communications.

 The impact discussion has been very active in the UK and there are several detailed and helpful webpages available about impact.
 The UK Economic and Social Research Council webpages include some guidance on developing your Pathway to Impact.